TosbackCgusBridge-Bot/CGUs-versions/Samsclub/Privacy Policy.md

 Sam's Club Privacy Policy - Highlights Scope:

-This policy applies to customer information we collect in the United States and Puerto Rico at Sam's Club retail stores and through our websites.
+This policy applies to member information Sam's Club collects in the United States and Puerto Rico, both in Club and through our websites.

-Sam's Club has a specific Notice of Privacy Practices for its personal information practices relating to our operations in our retail stores.
+Sam's Club has a specific Notice of Privacy Practices for its personal information practices relating to our operations in our retail clubs.
 This Notice is available at each Pharmacy and Optical Center.

 Information we collect: